 };

-Here we have simply defined the necessary callback functions for the operation.
-We subscribe to the corresponding topic and, upon receiving a message, we simply print the content by Serial.
+Here we have simply defined the necessary callback functions for operation.
+We subscribe to the corresponding topic and, upon receiving a message, we simply print the content via Serial.
 On the other hand, we have defined two functions to send ‘A’ and ‘B’.

-As we have said in previous entries, in a real project you would have to adapt the logic of this file to the needs of your project.
+As mentioned in previous posts, in a real project you would need to adapt the logic of this file to the needs of your project.
 For what concerns us in this example, which is communication, it is sufficient.

-Now, in our main sketch, we only need to initialize the WiFi and our Mqtt service.
+Now, in our main sketch we only need to initialize WiFi and our MQTT service.

 void setup() {